flyingmachine/brave-clojure-web/content/10-writing-macros.md

 possible with other languages.
 With macros, you can extend Clojure to suit your problem space, building up the language itself.

+Which is exactly what we'll do in this chapter.
+After donning our make-believe caps, we'll pretend that we run an online potion store.
+We'll use macros to validate customer orders and perform data transformations.

-In this chapter we'll thoroughly explore the art of writing macros.
+We'll thoroughly explore the art of writing macros in the process.
 By the end, you'll understand:

+* What macros are
 * The tools used to write macros
     * quote
     * syntax quote